The true story of how the world-famous Double Musky Inn got its start.

 A pound of peel your own shrimp, followed by a 20 oz. pepper steak, a jalapeño cheese roll and a slice of Double Musky pie.

-Sometimes a few of us would show up and there would be enough food on the table to feed a small army with no leftovers.
+Every so often, a few of us would show up and there would be enough food on the table to feed a small army with no leftovers.

 An almost Chinese style dinner.
-Help yourself to some shrimp, jambalaya, steak, some of this some of that.
+Help yourself to some shrimp, jambalaya, steak, some of this, some of that.

 Good times.

-Wow!
-As a youngster in the mid 60s to mid 70s, I remember frequently going to the Double Musky and playing the gut bucket when it was available, eating steaks, and drinking Pepsi.
+going to the Double Musky and playing the gut bucket when it was

-My father and Julian were pretty darn good buddies, keeping in touch with Julian after he sold the Double Musky, and moved to Washington.
+Julian were pretty darn good buddies, keeping in touch with Julian after

 Great video Mike!